 Congratulations on your admission to North Park University!
-We're so glad you have chosen to transfer to North Park to complete your degree.
+We're so glad you have chosen to make North Park your home for the next four years.
 This guidebook provides information that will assist you as you prepare to join us at NPU.
 You can find answers to your questions and use the checklist below to guide your next steps.
 As you are making your transition, don't hesitate to get in touch with our Admissions Counselors or Student Engagement team for any assistance you need in understanding your transition and what life is like at North Park.
-Welcome to campus; we're proud you're now a North Park Viking!
+Welcome to campus; we're so proud you're now a North Park Viking!